Originally published at https://ideapod.com/osho-reveals-one-obvious-truth-shouldnt-care-people-think/

 I’m sure I’m not the only one who has struggled with this.
 That’s why I love sharing profound advice from spiritual masters that help people to realize that it doesn’t matter what others think of them.

 Nothing excites me more than seeing people let go of the need to seek approval from others.
+It’s one of the key signs of emotional maturity.

 In this quote from the Zen spiritual teacher Osho, he helps us to understand that we know the truth about ourselves better than anyone else.
 No-one knows what’s best for you but yourself.